ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 --- back

-# Example API Catalog documents {#api-catalog-example-linkset}
+# Example API catalog documents {#api-catalog-example-linkset}

-This section is informative and provides and example of an API Catalog document using the RECOMMENDED linkset format.
+This section is informative and provides and example of an API catalog document using the RECOMMENDED linkset format.

 ## Using Linkset with RFC8615 relations